General information regarding first-year students, transfer, international, and other types of undergraduate student

 - Have all colleges attended submit official transcripts directly to the Admissions Office.

 - All students must submit an official copy of their high school transcript showing date of graduation unless an associate degree or higher has been earned at time of application.
-The transcript must be sent directly from the high school or through a service such as Docufide.
+The transcript must be sent directly from the high school or through a service such as Docufide or Parchment.

 An average of at least C+ (2.50 on a 4.00 scale) is generally recommended for students applying to Michigan Tech.
 High-demand curricula may require an average higher than a C+ for consideration.
 The grade point average (GPA) earned at other institutions is neither transferable nor used in computing GPA at Michigan Tech.

 Transfer credit is granted in accordance with the guidelines established by the academic departments.

 - Specific or approved course credit is granted for courses taken (including online courses) in which passing grades of C (2.00 on a 4.00 scale) or higher have been obtained, provided the courses are equivalent in content, length, and prerequisites to courses offered at Michigan Tech.
-Any online course presented for transfer credit must be acceptable for residence credit in a comparable program at the college or university offering the course.
+Any course presented for transfer credit must be acceptable for residence credit in a comparable program at the college or university offering the course.
+Additionally, the course must be offered to the regular college students (some colleges offer courses that can only be taken by students in high school).

 - Unassigned free-elective credit may be granted for courses that are not comparable to those offered by Michigan Tech.
 Such credit will apply only toward the total credits required for graduation, unless the department of a student's major authorizes the use of the credit to meet departmental requirements.
 All credits granted become final only after the student has demonstrated satisfactory progress at Michigan Tech.